top of page

 How many students to adults is recommended?

-We suggest 1 adult for every 10 students.
+K-2nd Grade we suggest 1 adult for every 10 students.
 However, preschools and daycares may require more adults.
+3rd Grade-Up we suggest 1 adult for every 20 students.

 FIELD TRIP OVERVIEW